RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ### Keep your team in the loop.

 Please put your days off and major appointments on your google calendar as OOO.
 Email [team](mailto:team@radialdevgroup.com) to notify them of the days you will be out.
 Please update your team if there are any significant changes to your calendar.

 ## Hourly Employees
 ### Compensation
-Clousres disproportionally harm hourly employees, due to lost hours.
-Hourly employees do not accrue vacation but receive 20% more compensation per hour as a directy payment of that accrual.
+Closres disproportionally harm hourly employees, due to lost hours.
+Hourly employees do not accrue vacation but receive 20% more compensation per hour as a direct payment of that accrual.
 This reflects all company closure dates and vacation time awarded as salary to salaried employees.

 ### Availability
 Hourly employees may set their availability as needed.
 Changes to availability should made with 2 weeks notice, where possible, but can be modified at any time with management.